-Swedish Banking is the Group's largest business segment, offering a complete range of financial products and services to private customers as well as small and medium-sized companies through 186 branches as well as through telephone and internet banking.
-Through co-operation with local associated independent savings banks and partly-owned banks, the Group also offers its products through 208 additional branches, as of 31 December 2018.
+Swedish Banking is the Swedbank Group's largest business segment, offering a complete range of financial products and services to private customers as well as small and medium-sized companies through 275 branches as well as through telephone and internet banking.
+Through co-operation with local associated independent savings banks and partly-owned banks, the Swedbank Group also offers its products through 221 additional branches, as of 31 December 2015.
 Swedish Banking is supported by a number of subsidiaries in Sweden such as Swedbank Mortgage (responsible for long-term mortgage lending) and Swedbank Robur (fund management and institutional and discretionary asset management).
-In April 2019, Swedbank announced that Mikael Björknert, Chief Strategy Officer, had been appointed as acting Head of Swedish Banking.
+Loans to the public in Swedish Banking represented approximately 75 per cent of the Swedbank Group's total loans to the public outstanding as of 31 December 2015.